yepwoo/laragine/README.md

 ### Config

-You will notice in any module you generate, a `config` directory, so basically you can add configuration for the module.
+You will notice in any module you generate, a `config` directory, so basically you can add configuration for the module, and you can access it in this form: `config('core_modulename.some_key')` for example: `config('core_base.api_key')`

 ### Testing